jakagaal/jakagaal/README.md

 # 👋 Hi there, I'm Jaka Gaal

 ## 🚀 About Me
-I'm a passionate software developer based in Slovenia.
+I'm a software developer based in Slovenia.
 I love to code and do sports.
 Ocassionaly dabble in photography and videography.

 ## 🛠 Skills
 - Programming Languages: Javascript